-Unicef was selected at the start of the 2008/09 season as the Rangers Charity Foundation’s international partner.
-Rangers is Unicef’s only Scottish football partner and only the sixth partner club in world football alongside the likes of Barcelona, Manchester United and Brondby.
+In 2018, Unicef and Rangers Charity Foundation celebrated their 10 year partnership anniversary.
+Rangers is Unicef’s only Scottish football partner and only the fifth partner club in world football alongside the likes of Barcelona and Manchester United.

 Keeping children safe in emergencies

-The Fund enables Unicef to respond immediately to help children caught up in emergencies, without having to wait to launch a public appeal.
+Over the last 10 years the club has raised over £660,000 to support a variety of causes including education, health and emergency relief.
+Since 2016 the club has been supporting Unicef’s Children’s Emergency Fund which enables Unicef to respond immediately to help children caught up in emergencies, without having to wait to launch a public appeal.
 The Children’s Emergency Fund is vital when an emergency may not have attracted wide attention or where interest has waned.

 A longstanding partnership

 Prior to this, Rangers supported Unicef’s vaccination work to protect children against the spread of preventable diseases such as measles, polio and typhoid.
 An total of £300,000 was raised by Rangers helping Unicef to reach 1 million children with potentially lifesaving vaccinations.

 Between 2010 and 2012, Rangers supported Unicef in Togo with a project to reconstruct and equip seven healthcare centres.
 The Foundation pledged £200,000 for the two year project which is now helping to improve the lives 125,000 children and their families in Togo’s Kara region.